ikornaselur/tampermonkey-scripts/README.md

-# tampermonkey-scripts
+# Tampermonkey scripts
-Scripts I use for tampermonkey
+A repo containing the user scripts I have created for use with [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).